 White Rock staff will continue to engage and consult with Semiahmoo First Nation regarding archaeological concerns as it relates to Memorial Park and other capital projects.

-After, three months of consultations with the Semiahmoo First Nation and the Province, the City received a provincial archaeological permit on December 13, 2017.
+After, three months of consultations with the Semiahmoo First Nation and the Province, the City received a provincial archaeological permit under the Heritage Conservation Act on December 13, 2017.